 - The process is a little bit complex.

-If you’re on a picnic and could not manage any large tub of hot water for scalding the chicken, what will you do?
+If you’re on a picnic and could not manage any large tub of hot water for scalding the chicken, what would you do?

 So for handling this kind of situation below, we instructed you how to dry pluck a chicken.
 Let’s follow the steps.